Northeastern Huskies men's ice hockey

 The Northeastern Huskies men's ice hockey team is an NCAA Division I college ice hockey program that represents Northeastern University in Boston, Massachusetts.
 The team has competed in Hockey East since 1984 and has won three tournament titles, having previously played in the Eastern College Athletic Conference (ECAC), where they won one tournament championship.
-The Huskies currently play home games at the 4,666-seat Matthews Arena, the world's oldest hockey arena still in use.
+The Huskies play home games at the 4,666-seat Matthews Arena, the world's oldest hockey arena still in use.
 Jerry Keefe assumed the head coach role in 2021 after longtime coach Jim Madigan moved to athletic director.

 History

 The men's ice hockey program has existed since 1929 and played as an independent NCAA Division I team until joining the ECAC in 1961.
 Northeastern is a founding member of the Hockey East athletic conference, which the team joined in 1984.
 The Huskies had their most success in the 1980s, when the team won the prestigious Beanpot tournament four times (1980, 1984, 1985, 1988) and was the runner-up twice (1983 and 1987).
-The Huskies ended a 30-year Beanpot drought in 2018, followed by repeated wins in 2019 and 2020, for a total of seven championships.
+The Huskies ended a 30-year Beanpot drought in 2018, followed by further wins in 2019, 2020, 2023, and 2024 for a total of nine championships.

 Its best season came in 1982, when the Huskies finished 25–9–2 and made it to the NCAA Frozen Four.
 They also won the Hockey East championship in 1988, 2016, and 2019, and made appearances in the NCAA hockey tournament in 1988, 1994, 2009, 2016, 2018, and 2019.

 Northeastern players who have gone on to significant professional hockey careers have included David Poile '71, long time general manager of the NHL Washington Capitals and current general manager of the NHL Nashville Predators, St. Louis Blues goaltender and two-time All-American Bruce Racine '88, NHL defenseman Dan McGillis, Montreal Canadiens winger Chris Nilan, and Chicago Blackhawks defenseman and Hobey Baker Award finalist Jim Fahey '02.

 Other than those who have achieved success in the professional ranks, some of the more notable individual players in team history include Adam Gaudette, the 2018 Hobey Baker Award winner as the most valuable player in NCAA collegiate hockey (the only such winner in the program's history); Art Chisholm and Ray Picard, each two-time All-Americans; and Sandy Beadle and Jason Guerriero, each a one-time All-American who was also a Hobey Baker Award finalist.
 Chisholm is the leading career goal scorer for the Huskies with 100, while Jim Martel is the career scoring leader with 210 points.
 The most notable goaltenders in team history are Racine, Keni Gibson and Cayden Primeau, who between them hold most school career records.
 Devon Levi broke Brad Thiessen's single-season record of shutouts in 2022 with 10, his first full year starting in goal.